Raleigh Bathroom Updates & Remodel Support

 What does a bathroom update include versus a full remodel?

-A bathroom update focuses on finish-level work: swapping a vanity, replacing tile, refreshing fixtures and lighting, repainting, and updating hardware.
-A full remodel typically involves moving plumbing supply or drain lines, relocating walls, or reconfiguring the floor plan.
-Builder Bee Projects LLC handles finish-level updates within eligible project scope.
+A bathroom update focuses on cosmetic and surface work: swapping a vanity, replacing tile, refreshing fixtures and lighting, repainting, and updating hardware.
+A full remodel typically involves moving water supply or drain pipes, relocating walls, or changing the floor plan.
+Builder Bee Projects LLC handles cosmetic and surface updates within the range of work we take on.
 Work that requires moving plumbing or structural changes should involve a properly licensed plumber or general contractor.

 Can you keep my existing bathroom layout?

-Yes — finish-level updates work within your existing layout.
-We replace what's there with new materials and fixtures without touching supply or drain rough-in locations.
-If you're hoping to relocate the toilet, sink, or shower, that involves licensed plumbing work outside our scope, and we'll tell you clearly upfront so you can bring in the right professional.
+Yes — cosmetic and surface updates work within your existing layout.
+We replace what's there with new materials and fixtures without touching the water supply or drain pipes inside the walls.
+If you're hoping to relocate the toilet, sink, or shower, that involves licensed plumbing work that's beyond what we take on, and we'll tell you clearly upfront so you can bring in the right professional.

 Do you handle tile and waterproofing?

-Yes, for finish-level tile installation in tub surrounds, shower walls, and floors we can handle the work, including proper backer board and waterproofing membrane at the tile layer.
-However, if there is existing water damage behind walls, subfloor rot, or signs of mold, that work needs a qualified professional — we'll let you know if we find anything that requires it before we proceed.
+Yes — for surface-level tile installation in tub surrounds, shower walls, and floors we can handle the work, including a proper cement backer board (the stiff, moisture-resistant board tile is set on) and a waterproof layer behind the tile.
+However, if there is existing water damage behind walls, rot in the subfloor (the wood layer under your finished floor), or signs of mold, that work needs a qualified professional — we'll let you know if we find anything that requires it before we proceed.

 How do estimates work for a bathroom update?